Phini0n/FinancialTracker/README.md

 ## Description of the Project

-The Financial Tracker project allows for a user to manually enter and view transactions from a csv file.
+The Financial Tracker project allows for a user to manually enter and view transactions from a .csv file.
 A **transaction** can be either a payment or deposit, and consists of:
 - Date
 - Time